mzivic7/endcord/configuration.md

 - `%action` - warning for replying/editing/deleting message
 - `%task` - currently running slow task (reconnecting, downloading chat...)
 - `%tabs` - all tabs formatted with `format_tabs` then joined with `tabs_separator`
+- `%slowmode` - `Slowmode: hh:mm:ss` if slowmode is enabled, otherwise its hidden

 ### format_rich
 - `%type` - type of rich presence: "Playing" or "Listening to"